 You’re in luck.
 We offer weekend group lessons which run for three days from either Thurs-Sat or Fri-Sun.
 These are for levels 1-4 ski and 1-2 board.
 So if you’re a higher level, why not check out our explorer sessions to help get you to know the area with some tips along the way.
 Or you can opt for a private lesson or two.

 I’m a different level from others in my group

 Higher level skier than your group?
 If everyone else is in lessons, but you don’t feel as if you need them, why not try something different?
 Give ski touring ago in our intro to ski touring course.
-Or explore beyond the piste markers in our intro to off-piste or off-piste explorer sessions.
+Or explore beyond the piste markers in our off-piste sessions.

 We don’t need a lesson as we are all pretty good skiers, we just want a guide

 We offer ski guiding in all of our French and Austrian resorts.
 Our fully qualified instructors will show you their favourite spots on the mountain.
 You can choose from piste or off-piste guiding, and explore the area whilst getting some helpful tips along the way.